Alex Dyer (footballer, born 1965)

-Alexander Constantine Dyer (born 14 November 1965) is an English football coach and former player who is the assistant manager to Alan Pardew at Greece Super League club Aris.
+Alexander Constantine Dyer (born 14 November 1965) is an English football coach and former player.
+He is first-team coach at EFL League Two club Bromley.

 Dyer played mainly as a defender (he could also play in midfield) for eleven clubs in a seventeen-year professional career.
 His achievements as a player include helping Blackpool win promotion to the Third Division in 1985 and Crystal Palace to the First Division in 1989.

 Playing career

 Dyer began his youth career at Watford, but did not make a senior appearance for the club, signing instead for Blackpool for whom he made 108 appearances between 1983 and 1987.
 He moved on to Hull City in 1987 making 60 appearances, scoring 14 times, over the next two seasons.
 On 9 November 1988 Dyer signed for Crystal Palace and made his debut on 12 November, as a substitute for Neil Redfearn in an away 0–2 defeat to AFC Bournemouth.
 Redfearn moved on to Watford on 18 November and Dyer took his number seven shirt for the next six games before losing his place to Eddie McGoldrick, who signed from Northampton Town on 9 January 1989.
 Those seven appearances (one goal) made up Dyer's total for the 1988–89 season in which Palace achieved promotion to the top tier.
 Dyer remained at Palace for the 1989–90 season making 10 further appearances and scoring one other goal, before moving on to Charlton Athletic.
 He subsequently played for, Oxford United, Lincoln City, Barnet, F.C.
 Maia (Portugal), Huddersfield Town and Notts County before moving into non-league football firstly with Kingstonian and then Hayes.